 The maximum temperature that a probe can handle is determined primarily by the spring material and the lubricant used.
 Ratings for probes with music wire springs are limited to 120°C, while stainless steel springs with high temperature lubricants can handle up to 204°C. Ratings at both temperatures are outlined in their respective product pages.
 Note that only certain, specific products use both a stainless spring and hightemperature lubricant.

-The QA current test system consists of a multichannel data acquisition system, programmable DC power supplies, a test fixture chamber shielded from room air currents and an industrial PC to provide test configuration, control and data recording.
+QA Technology’s current test system consists of a multichannel data acquisition system, programmable DC power supplies, a test fixture chamber shielded from room air currents and an industrial PC to provide test configuration, control and data recording.
 The test fixture chamber provides connection points for one or two test fixtures at a time, and it also has thermocouples installed for measuring the ambient air temperature during the test.

-In the case of QA’s X Probes the test fixtures were designed using the suggested fixture layout drawings.
-The test thermocouples were attached directly to the probe tube wall just above the tube’s interconnect receptacle.
-The X Probe terminations were connected in the same fashion as the sockets for conventional probes.
+In the case of QA’s X Probes®, the test thermocouples were attached directly to the probe tube wall just above the tube’s interconnect receptacle.
+The X Probe termination pins were connected in the same fashion as the sockets for conventional probes.

-A programmable DC power supply was used to provide a constant test current through the probes and sockets being tested.
+A programmable DC power supply was used to provide a constant test current through the probes and sockets or termination pin being tested.
 The current was programmatically incremented and the assemblies were allowed to reach a stable temperature before the readings were recorded.
 This process was repeated until the required temperature rise was achieved across a majority of the probes under test.

 Three sets of tests were conducted and analyzed statistically to produce a temperature vs. current curve based upon a 3-sigma rise above the average data values.
 The final current carrying rating for the probe was derived from this curve.
 Using this 3-sigma standard, 99.7% of all probes will meet the current rating.